ashishpanjwani/ashishpanjwani/README.md

 ### Hi there ! 👋

-- 🌱 I’m currently working as SDE 2 at Shoopy.
+- 🌱 I’m currently working as SDE 3 at Shoopy.
 - 🏔️ Mountain Trekker & Space Enthusiast
-- 💬 Ask me about Spring or Flutter or any tech related stuff.
+- 💬 Ask me about Java, Go or any tech related stuff.
 - 📫 How to reach me: [Twitter - @AshishPanjwani1](https://twitter.com/AshishPanjwani1)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Love being in nature.